raminokhrati/Nlar/README.md

         ```bash
            copy experiments\config\config_template.py experiments\config\config.py
         ```
-    - Open the config.py file and update the SHARED_PATH variable with the appropriate path on your system:
+    - Open the config.py file and update the shared_path variable with the appropriate path on your system:
 ``` python
     # config.py
     shared_path = '/..../Nlar' # your local path to shared resource assuming that the project is saved in a folder named Nlar
 ```

 - Option 2: Using a .txt or .env Configuration File
-    - Go to the /config/ directory.
+    - Go to the experiments/config/ directory.
-    - Copy config_template.txt (or .env.template) and rename it to config.txt (or .env):
+    - Copy config_template.txt (or .env.template) and rename it to config.txt (or .env) by running the following command (you may need to refresh the directory to see the effect):

         Linux/macOS
         ```bash